Liver Health

 These are all proven benefits of GLP-1 semaglutide medications that have been used for years to help people lose weight and regulate insulin.
 But in order to get FDA approval as a treatment for fatty liver disease clinical studies needed to be done to provide definitive proof.
 That proof has come in a few new studies for a type of GLP-1 known as semaglutide.

-Semaglutide received accelerated approval from the FDA for metabolic-associated steatohepatitis (non-alcoholic fatty liver disease) after a study known as the ESSENCE Trial showed that Wegovy (a GLP-1 receptor agonist):
+Semaglutide received accelerated approval from the FDA for metabolic dysfunction-associated steatohepatitis after a study known as the ESSENCE Trial showed that Wegovy (a GLP-1 receptor agonist):

 Improvements in the bio-markers ALT and AST (indicators of liver function) as well as reduced inflammation were noted.
-The results were significantly better than a placebo group, proving that semaglutide medication can be a very effective treatment for fatty liver disease, and that the metabolic benefits of improved insulin sensitivity and weight loss alone can be profound.
+The results were significantly better than a placebo group, showing that semaglutide medication can be an effective treatment for fatty liver disease and that the metabolic benefits of improved insulin sensitivity and weight loss can be profound.

-Given that 6% of adults are known to have metabolic-associated steatohepatitis (MASH) and the number of affected people is growing, the FDA granted accelerated approval.
+Given that 6% of adults are known to have metabolic dysfunction-associated steatohepatitis (MASH) and the number of affected people is growing, the FDA granted accelerated approval.
 This allows drugs treating serious, unmet medical needs to be approved based on a beneficial endpoint rather than direct clinical benefit.
-Access to promising therapies are possible, but post-marketing trials are needed to confirm the clinical benefit.
-If the clinical benefit isn’t confirmed FDA-approval could be withdrawn.
+Access to promising therapies is possible, but post-marketing trials are needed to confirm the clinical benefit.
+If the clinical benefit isn’t confirmed, FDA approval could be withdrawn.

 What the Latest Research Shows About GLP-1’s Fatty Liver Disease Limitations

-As amazing as GLP-1 is for the liver, there are limitations to what it can do.
+As promising as GLP-1 is for the liver, there are limitations to what it can do.
 It’s not FDA-approved for alcohol-associated fatty liver disease (AFLD), one of the two primary types of the disease.
-It also can’t correct cirrhosis that comes in the later stages.
+It also cannot reverse every case of advanced scarring.

 Limitations For Alcohol-Associated Fatty Liver Disease